-DBN, FC4S Lagos, NCIC to finance green SMEs projects
+DBN, FC4S LAGOS, NCIC to finance green SMEs projects

 From Uche Usim, Abuja

-The Development Bank of Nigeria (DBN) Plc, Financial Centre for Sustainability Lagos (FC4S Lagos), and the Nigeria Climate Innovation Centre (NCIC) have signed a Memorandum of Understanding (MoU) to fund green projects in Nigeria, a move consistent with global action on climate change and environmental sustainability.
+Development Bank of Nigeria (DBN) Plc, Financial Centre for Sustainability Lagos (FC4S Lagos) and the Nigeria Climate Innovation Center (NCIC) have signed a Memorandum of Understanding (MoU) to fund green projects in Nigeria, a move consistent with global action on climate change and environmental sustainability.

-Speaking on the MoU, Mr, Bankole Oloruntoba, MD/CEO of the NCIC stated that ‘the core of NCIC duties is to create linkages for Green SMEs and mid-sized companies operating in several gaps in the Emerging Green Economy.
-These linkages include access to finance, capacity building, access to markets, prototype design, etc. for the Green MSMEs and financing organisations.
-We are excited to collaborate with FC4S Lagos and DBN on this journey to scale the green ventures and create a viable Green Economy in Nigeria.’
+Speaking on the MoU, Mr, Bankole Oloruntoba, MD/CEO of the NCIC stated that “the core of NCIC duties is to create linkages for Green SMEs and mid-sized companies operating in several gaps in the Emerging Green Economy.
+These linkages include access to finance, capacity building, access to markets, prototype design, etc. for the Green MSMEs and financing organizations.
+We are excited to collaborate with FC4S Lagos and DBN on this journey to scale the green ventures.

-Also commenting, the Executive Director, Finance & Corporate Services, DBN Mrs Ijeoma Ozulumba, stated that ‘we are particularly excited about this partnership because it aligns with our mandate as a development finance institution and also, with our corporate values.’

-She further stated that ‘in line with the Bank’s innovative mandate of improving access to finance for Nigerian MSMEs, Green Finance and related services to Nigerian MSMEs will promote climate action and accelerate sustainable socio-economic development in areas such as technology, agriculture, health, education and job creation.

 Leave a Reply